 (Source: a copy of the incident log was released by Suffolk Police under FOIA in 2005).

 Questions will no doubt be raised about Ted Conrad’s motivation for speaking out 30 years after the event.
 But readers should understand that he provided this information freely after I made the effort to write to him in 2009.
-I was encouraged to do so by one of the key witnesses (John Burroughs), who naturally wants to get to the truth concerning the experience he underwent in Rendlesham forest.
-Col Conrad’s recollections, particularly on the chronology, are not 100% reliable.
+I was encouraged to do so by one of the key witnesses (John Burroughs), who naturally wants to know the truth concerning the experience he underwent in Rendlesham forest.
+Col Conrad’s recollections, particularly with respect to the chronology, are not 100% reliable.
 He appears to be unaware, for example, of the fact that British police officers were called to the scene of the ‘landing’ by the Law Enforcement desk within minutes of airmen Burroughs and Penniston returning from the forest on 26 December 1980.

-However, his clear testimony concerning the events of 27/28 December stand in stark contrast to those of his deputy, Charles Halt.
+However, his testimony concerning the events of 27/28 December stand in stark contrast to those of his deputy, Charles Halt.
 Conrad’s recall of Sgt Penniston’s account of his experience on the “first night” also directly contradicts his subsequent account of having approached and touched a landed object, which he was able to sketch and photograph.
 In turn Penniston’s account is inconsistent with that of his colleague John Burroughs, who says he only saw lights.

 What should we make of these mutual contradictions and inconsistencies?
 Col Conrad sums it up as follows: